Michael Serbinis: Personal life

+Serbinis was educated at Sherwood High School in Hamilton, Ontario.
+He did his bachelor's degree at the Queen's University at Kingston and master's at the University of Toronto.
+He is married and has three children..

 Career

+Microsoft

 At age 19, Serbinis entered the Ontario Engineering Competition.
-His entry in the competition was a frictionless motor operated by a new generation of software code that mimicked genetic coding.
-Because the software constantly evolved, the motor was able to hover effortlessly above a magnetic bearing without crashing.
-One of the judges, Ken Nickerson, who was an executive at Microsoft at the time decided to give Serbinis a summer job with the company.
+One of the judges, Ken Nickerson, who was an executive at Microsoft at the time hired him on a summer job at Microsoft, where he worked on genetic algorthims and neural networks to develop modern network routing technology.

-Zip2 and Kobo
+Zip2

 Serbinis worked alongside Elon Musk at Zip2.
 Zip2 primarily provided and licensed online city guide software to newspapers.
 It was eventually sold to Altavista for $300 million.

+DocSpace and Critical Path

 Serbinis then helped found a cloud-based document storage network company called DocSpace.
 Two years after DocSpace was launched, San Francisco-based Critical Path Inc. agreed to acquire it for $530 million.

 In 2001, Serbinis was appointed Chief Technology Officer of Critical Path.
+Critical Path was a provider of messaging services, working in partnerships with mobile operators, telecommunications companies, ISPs, and enterprises.

+Indigo and Kobo

+in 2006, Serbinis joined Indigo, where he was the Chief Information Officer until 2008.

-In 2009, Serbinis co-founded Kobo Inc., a digital reading company.
-In January 2012, Kobo was acquired by Japanese e-commerce conglomerate Rakuten for $315 million.
-By 2014, Kobo had over 18 million users in 193 countries.
+In 2009, Serbinis co-founded Kobo Inc., a digital reading company based in Toronto, Canada.
+In January 2012, Kobo was acquired by Japanese e-commerce conglomerate Rakuten for $315 million.Following the acquisition, Serbinis continued as CEO until 2014.

 League Inc.

-In 2014 Serbinis launched League Inc., a digital health and wellness platform.
-Along with being a co-founder, Serbinis also serves as Chief Executive Officer and Chairman.
+In 2014 Serbinis launched League Inc., a digital health and wellness platform for advanced healthcare consumer experiences.
+Along with being a co-founder, Serbinis is Chief Executive Officer and Chairman.
 In 2016, League raised a US$25 million Series A. In June 2017, League expanded its platform into the US.
-In July 2018, League raised a US$41.7 million Series B.
+In July 2018, League raised a US$41.7 million Series B. In February 2022, the company raised $95 million in Series C funding led by TDM Growth Partners and Workday Ventures.

-Perimeter Institute

-In 2021 when Mike Lazaridis stepped down from his role as chairman of the board of the Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Serbinis (a long-time existing member of the board) became the chair.